GameBrief · General

 Clubs as primary for opponent disruption, Diamonds as secondary to control your own draws, Spades as coverage.
 This build punishes opponents who rely on specific deck strategies and rewards players who've learned which opponent types appear in each Journey tier.
 Requires understanding when to use Clubs disruption tools versus when to play clean blackjack.

-Hearts primary for coin sustain, Bones for targeted draw manipulation that generates value from low-value draws, Diamonds as secondary control.
+Greed primary to sleeve and buff your strongest slotted cards so the deck compounds over a long encounter, Diamonds for draw control, Clubs to drain or swap the opponent's best cards before they land.
 This build plays a very long game.
-It's not fast or explosive; it grinds opponents down through sustained coin advantage.
+It's not fast or explosive; it grinds opponents down while the Greed engine snowballs.
 Works best in Journey tiers where long encounters are more common.

-Void as primary for the scaling curve, Stars as a counter layer that gains power from opponent patterns, Clubs for targeted disruption.
+Tumors as primary for the big-number engine, Teeth to suppress the opponent's totals while you build, Clubs for targeted disruption.
 This is the highest-ceiling combination in the game and the most demanding to execute.
-You need to survive long enough for Void to activate, understand opponent archetypes for Stars to work, and have a Clubs strategy that doesn't dilute the coherence of the other two.
+You need to feed Tumors cards consistently for the payoff, use Teeth to buy the time to do it, and have a Clubs plan that doesn't dilute the coherence of the other two.
 Not recommended until you've cleared Journey 12 with a simpler build.

 Most players use removal slots occasionally.
 Players who clear Journey 15+ use removal slots aggressively, treating them as the primary shop interaction.